junxit/us-congress-code/title-22/chapter-7/sec-287b.md

 ### Termination of Reporting Requirements

 For termination, effective May 15, 2000, of provisions in subsec. (a) of this section relating to reporting to Congress not less than once each year, see section 3003 of Pub.
 L. 104–66, as amended, set out as a note under section 1113 of Title 31, Money and Finance, and page 39 of House Document No. 103–7.

-### Delegation of Functions

-For delegation of congressional reporting functions of President under this section, see section 1 of Ex.
-Ord.
-No. 13313, July 31, 2003, 68 F.R.
-46073, 46074, set out as a note under section 301 of Title 3, The President.

 ### Public Availability of Information